liamodwyer/github-pages/_workshop/getting-started-with-git.md

 📌 __Line endings__: As with other keys, when you hit Return on your keyboard, your computer encodes this input as a character.
 Different operating systems use different character(s) to represent the end of a line.
 (You may also hear these referred to as newlines or line breaks.)
 Because Git uses these characters to compare files, it may cause unexpected issues when editing a file on different machines.
 Though it is beyond the scope of this lesson, you can read more about this issue in the [Pro Git book](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_core_autocrlf).

-📌 __Text editors__: We'll be working within our Git Bash window for most of this lesson but for some operations Git needs to open an associated text editor. _Vim_ is the default editor on most installs.
+📌 __Text editors__:: We'll be working within our Git Bash window for most of this lesson but for some operations Git needs to open an associated text editor. _Vim_ is the default editor on most installs.
 If you haven’t used Vim before and wish to exit a session without saving your changes, press `Esc` then type `:q!` and hit `Return`.
 If you want to save your changes and quit, press `Esc` then type `:wq` and hit `Return`.
 ---

 We can also set our favorite text editor if you didn't select one on your Git install: